ofeksadlo/AutoPlayer/README.md

 So to solve this problems I made this software.

 # Future plans
-* The player will automatically switch to next season eposide.
+* The player will automatically move on to the next episode of the new season.
 * The player will have a settings window there you can change the UI mode.
 And set keywords for next eposide searching (The default is S01E01 using the setting you will be able to add more).
-And you will be able to alter and delete row from the local database.
+And you will be able to alter and delete rows from your local database.